lasseignelab/230227_JW_Setbp1Manuscript/src/README.md

 1.  [file_pairs.txt](https://github.com/lasseignelab/230227_JW_Setbp1Manuscript/blob/main/src/network_scripts/community_detection/file_pairs.txt):
-    contains a list of all paired comparisons for differential community detections analysis.
+    contains a list of all paired comparisons for differential community detection analysis.
 One comparison per line containing the exact name of the PANDA objects you are wanting to use for ALPACA.
-See below example of how to set up the file pairs to identify cell type-specific community differences between S858R and WT samples.
+See the example below of setting up the file pairs to identify cell type-specific community differences between S858R and WT samples.

 astrocytes_controlcortexexpression_PANDA.Rdata